crate/cratedb-guide/docs/performance/storage.md

 )
 ```

-The index can only be disabled when the table is created, if the table already exists,
+The index can only be disabled when the table is created, if the table already exists and it cannot
-it will have to be re-created.
+be deleted, it will have to be re-created.

-One of the ways of re-creating a table is by `renaming`, for example:
+One of the ways of re-creating a table is by renaming it, for example:

 1. Rename table `taxi` (with INDEX) to `taxi_deleteme` with: